-Since inception, CIM's proven community qualification process has served as the foundation for its investment strategy.
-CIM targets high barriers-to-entry markets and submarkets with high population density and applies rigorous research to qualify for potential investments.
-Since 1994, CIM has qualified 103 communities in high barriers-to-entry markets and has deployed capital in 57 of these Qualified Communities.
-CIM examines the characteristics of a market to determine whether the district justifies the extensive efforts its investment professionals undertake in reviewing and making potential investments in its Qualified Communities.
+Since inception, CIM's proven community qualification process has served as the foundation for its strategy.
+CIM targets high barrier to entry markets and submarkets with high population density and applies rigorous research to qualify for potential acquisitions.
+Since 1994, CIM has qualified 114 communities in high barrier to entry markets and has deployed capital in 68 of these Qualified Communities.
+CIM examines the characteristics of a market to determine whether the district justifies the extensive efforts its investment professionals undertake in reviewing and making potential acquisitions in its Qualified Communities.
 Qualified Communities generally fall into one of two categories: (i) transitional urban districts that have dedicated resources to become vibrant urban communities and (ii) well-established, thriving urban areas (typically major central business districts).

-As more fully described in "Principles" in this "Our Business and Properties" section, once a community is qualified, CIM continues to differentiate itself by applying various business principles including: (i) product non-specific-CIM has extensive experience investing in a diverse range of property types, including retail, residential, office, parking, hotel, signage, and mixed-use, which gives CIM the ability to execute and capitalize on its urban strategy effectively; (ii) community-based tenanting-CIM's investment strategy focuses on the entire community and the best use of assets in that community; owning a significant number of key properties in an area better enables CIM to meet the needs of national retailers and office tenants and thus optimize the value of these real estate properties; (iii) local market leadership with North American footprint-CIM maintains local market knowledge and relationships, along with a diversified North American presence, through its 103 Qualified Communities (thus, CIM has the flexibility to invest in its Qualified Communities only when the market environment meets CIM's investment and underwriting standards); and (iv) investing across the capital stack-CIM has extensive experience investing across the capital stack including equity, preferred equity, debt and mezzanine investments, giving it the flexibility to structure transactions in efficient and creative ways.
+As more fully described in "Our Business and Properties-Principles" in this prospectus, once a community is qualified, CIM believes it continues to differentiate itself through the following business principles: (i) product non-specific-CIM has extensive experience owning and operating a diverse range of property types, including retail, residential, office, parking, hotel, signage, and mixed-use, which gives CIM the ability to execute and capitalize on its urban strategy effectively; (ii) community-based tenanting-CIM's strategy focuses on the entire community and the best use of assets in that community; owning a significant number of key properties in an area better enables CIM to meet the needs of national retailers and office tenants and thus optimize the value of these real estate properties; (iii) local market leadership with North American footprint-CIM maintains local market knowledge and relationships, along with a diversified North American presence, through its 114 Qualified Communities (thus, CIM has the flexibility to deploy capital in its Qualified Communities only when the market environment meets CIM's underwriting standards); and (iv) deploying capital across the capital stack-CIM has extensive experience structuring transactions across the capital stack including equity, preferred equity, debt and mezzanine positions, giving it the flexibility to structure transactions in efficient and creative ways.

-· Investment Discipline
+· Discipline

-CIM's investment strategy relies on its sound business plan and value creation execution to produce strong returns, rather than financial engineering.
-CIM Group's underwriting of its investments is performed both on a leveraged and unleveraged basis.
+CIM's strategy relies on its sound business plan and value creation execution to produce returns, rather than financial engineering.
+CIM Group's underwriting of its potential acquisitions is performed generally both on a leveraged and unleveraged basis.
 Additionally, CIM has generally not utilized recourse or cross-collateralized debt due to its conservative underwriting standards.

-CIM employs multiple underwriting scenarios when evaluating potential investment opportunities.
-CIM Group generally underwrites investments utilizing long-term average exit capitalization rates for similar product types and long-term average interest rates.
+CIM employs multiple underwriting scenarios when evaluating potential acquisition opportunities.
+CIM Group generally underwrites potential acquisitions utilizing long-term average exit capitalization rates for similar product types and long-term average interest rates.
 Where possible, these long-term averages cross multiple market cycles, thereby mitigating the risk of cyclical volatility.
-CIM's "long-term average" underwriting is based on its belief, reinforced by its experience through multiple market cycles, that over the life of any given fund that it manages, such fund should be able to exit its investments at long-term historical averages.
-CIM also underwrites a "current market case" scenario, which generally utilizes current submarket specific exit assumptions and interest rates, in order to reflect anticipated investment results under current market conditions.
-CIM believes that utilizing multiple underwriting scenarios enables CIM to assess potential returns relative to risk within a range of potential investment outcomes.
+CIM's "long-term average" underwriting is based on its belief, reinforced by its experience through multiple market cycles, that over the life of any given fund that it manages, such fund should be able to exit its holdings at long-term historical averages.
+CIM also underwrites a "current market case" scenario, which generally utilizes current submarket specific exit assumptions and interest rates, in order to reflect anticipated results under current market conditions.
+CIM believes that utilizing multiple underwriting scenarios enables CIM to assess potential returns relative to risk within a range of potential outcomes.